rackerlabs/design-system/_docs/style/text-conventions/date-time.md

 - Use a colon to separate the hours, minutes, and seconds.
 For example, use **18:30:59**.
 - Show the hours, minutes, and seconds with two digits each, even if the leading digit is 0.
 For example, use **08:29:37**.
 - When possible, display the local time as specified in user preferences.
 If time preferences have not been set, use the assumed time based on the browser.
-Only use UTC when no timezone preference can be determined or standardization across timezones is necessary.
+Only use UTC when no time zone preference can be determined or standardization across time zones is necessary.
 - If you need to show a time zone, use Coordinated Universal Time (UTC), and indicate the time-zone offset from UTC.
 For example, use **10:30:00 (UTC -6) (refers to CT)**.
 - When you refer to 12 p.m., add **(noon)** to the time.
 For example, use **12:00:00 (noon)**.
 - When you refer to 12 a.m., add **(midnight)** to the time.
 For example, use **00:00:00 (midnight)**.